guettli/programming-guidelines/README.md

 but for the database it is more difficult.
 My opinion: Use PostgreSQL during development.
 Don't use SQLite, since it does not support all features of PostgreSQL.

+### Hermetic Testing: N times on localhost

+It should be easy for developers to set up several test-systems on his local machine.

+If you are working on a larger change, it is really helpful to have one system with the old state, and a second system with the new state.

+Both systems should be hermetic, which means that they don't share resources.

+Using the same database server is fine, but both should use different databases.

 ### Unit-Tests may use the ORM.

 Imagine you use a framework that provides you a nice ORM to create, read, update, and delete your data.